freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 890.1

 Can you see the `index.html` file in your new `src` folder?
 Looks like it moved :smile: There's some more files that can go in the `src` folder.
-Move `index.js` there from here.
+Move `index.js` to it from here.

 #### HINTS